fromorbonia/SynologyPHPSimplePhotoSlideshow/README.md

 Simple, PHP only, slideshow designed to allow older iPads with unsupported iOS to be turned into picture frames.
 This project is focused on a Synology deployment, but any server with PHP and photos can be used.

-This came out with frustration that the colour and display quality just beats almost all the digital photo frames.
-Alongside them often needing a memory card installing.
+This came out with frustration that the colour and display quality of an iPad just beats almost all the digital photo frames.
+Alongside many digital frames needing a memory card installing.
 I have holder iPads that still work, but there are no apps available on the older iOS.
 The apps available also tend not to have the options I want, e.g. just changing the length of time each photo is displayed.

 ### Configuration